Fagan's Gate Revisited

 "From the towre in Mr. Fagans pocession to the sowth-easte towre of the Newe gate is 120 foote distant, the wall 17 foote hies and fyve foot thicke, and no ramier within said wall, but howses joyning close to the said wall within, and the licke buttris with-owt the said wall, ad the other parte of the said wall hawe befor."

 Calendar of Ancient Records of Dublin: in the Possession of the Municipal Corporation of That City, by John T. Gilbert, Vol. II, Joseph Dollard, 1891, p.
 553. From Appendix II Circuit Walls of Dublin

 Ms. Johnson then sent a map of the medieval walled circuit with St. Audoen's Arch (Gate) marked on it (see #28).
 If you look at the map, the red line of the 'surviving city wall' to the west of St. Audoen's Arch is where I believe Fagan's Gate was located... roughly about 200 feet west of St. Audoen's Arch.

 I'd like to give my thanks to all who responded from Dublin and beyond.
-It appears that in the 1980s a NEW Fagan's gate was put 'near' the place near the spot where Fagan's Castle once stood.
-(In actuality it was probably near a footpath to Fagan's Tower south of Newgate).
+It appears that in the 1980s a NEW Fagan's gate was put in place near the spot where Fagan's Castle once stood.
 This is an ongoing bit of research so please check back!